-In summary, 2021 was another year of great uncertainty.
-We nonetheless have demonstrated we are committed to maintaining the highest standards of excellence in financial services based on sustainable growth and development.
-We enter 2022 coexisting with the virus and striving to get back to normal.
+In summary, 2022 was the year that saw the light at the end of the tunnel for the pandemic.
+We have demonstrated we are devoted to maintaining the highest standards of excellence in financial services based on sustainable growth and development.
+We enter 2023 with a new beginning dedicating to refocus on driving the growth of our business.